 Still have questions on shipping?
 Send us an email.

 What are the square foot measurements (and how do I calculate them)?

 Square footage is calculated by multiplying the length in feet by the width in feet.
-You'll usually want to add another 7% to 12% for cutting and installation waste.
-Check out our calculator tool available on any of the product pages.
+You'll usually want to add another 7–12% for cutting and installation waste.

 How are nominal and actual measurements different?

 Just like a 2 x 4 is not really a 2 inch by 4 inch piece of wood, our flooring is specified in whole inch increments.
 The actual face width after milling is 1/2" less, so for example, a 6" plank will have a face width of 5 1/2".
 Not to worry, we ship you the proper square footage of your order measured off the actual face width after milling, so you don't have to perform any complex calculations.
 Still have questions on measurement?
 Send us an email.

 Do I need to let my floor acclimate prior to installation?